trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 Imagine someone throws a ball at you unexpectedly.
 You react.
 You throw your hands up to deflect or catch it.
 This is a stunning computational feat.
 If you tried to use your "rational thinking" (the conscious component) to calculate the trajectory, solve the differential equations, and move your muscles, you would get hit in the face long before you finished the first calculation.
 Even for robots, catching a ball is an extraordinary task.

-In that split second, your rational thinking steps aside and lets other components—fast, automated, physical components—take the lead.
+In that split second, your rational thinking steps aside and lets other components — fast, automated, physical components — take the lead.
 Whether you catch it depends on your practice, but the reaction happens without "you" (your conscious self) doing it.

 We see this interference in other areas.
 Have you ever tried to carry a glass of water filled to the very brim?
 If you stare at the water and consciously try not to spill it, it becomes incredibly difficult.
 Your hand shakes.
 But if you look away and let your body handle it, you often spill less.
 When the conscious, rational mind gets involved in tasks it isn't suited for, it becomes a bottleneck.